 Children that are right brain dominant are visual thinkers.
 These visual learners are big picture, nonlinear, relational, conceptual thinkers and much more at home in the world of images than language.
 Visual thinkers need to see what they are learning and are often overwhelmed in language heavy classrooms.
 Their strong spatial skills give them a keen awareness of size, space and relationships, which can lead to giftedness in math and science.
 But these kids may struggle in school because they have a difficult time with lectures, memorization, computation and timed testing.

-Here are some key attributes of visual learners:
+Here are some key attributes of right brain thinkers:

-- Visual learners think, learn and remember with images.
+- Right brain dominants think, learn and remember with images.

 - They learn best when they ‘see’ what they are learning.

 - They’re conceptual, big picture thinkers that often miss the details.

 - Right-brain thinkers struggle with organization and time management.